Events in Elko, NV

-A visitor's best first stop is at Sherman Station, an enormous log house brought into town from its original location in a faraway valley.
+A visitor’s best first stop is at Sherman Station, an enormous log house brought into town from its original location in a faraway valley.
 It serves now as Elko’s Visitor Center where you can get current local information of all kinds.
 The best of Elko’s restaurants would be at home in any big city, and lodgings for travelers are plentiful.

 Elko is at the center of a magnificent natural wonderland.
 The Ruby Mountains press up against the southern sky like Alps, and the country around Elko offers countless opportunities for hunting, fishing and hiking, and ATV trails are plentiful.
 There’s cross-country and even heli-skiing in winter.
 It’s almost impossible to avoid having a good time in Elko.